 institutional tuition waiver limitation is 3% of total available undergraduate tuition revenue.

-(b) The Board shall establish a pilot program to increase the Board of Higher Education's institutional tuition waiver limitation for the university over a 4-year period to increase access to college and make college more affordable for undergraduate students.
-Under the pilot program, the institutional tuition waiver limitation shall be increased by 2 percentage points in the 2012-2013 academic year, 2 percentage points in the 2013-2014 academic year, 2 percentage points in the 2014-2015 academic year, and one percentage point in the 2015-2016 academic year, resulting in an institutional tuition waiver limitation of 10% in the fourth year of the pilot program.
+(b) The Board shall establish a program to increase the Board of Higher Education's institutional tuition waiver limitation for the university over a 4-year period to increase access to college and make college more affordable for undergraduate students.
+Under the program, the institutional tuition waiver limitation shall be increased by 2 percentage points in the 2012-2013 academic year, 2 percentage points in the 2013-2014 academic year, 2 percentage points in the 2014-2015 academic year, and one percentage point in the 2015-2016 academic year, resulting in an institutional tuition waiver limitation of 10% in the fourth year of the program and thereafter.

-(c) The pilot program shall require that students who receive a tuition waiver under the pilot program be accepted to the university through normal admissions standards and processes.
-Individual tuition waivers granted under the pilot program must not exceed $2,500 per academic year.
-The pilot program shall provide a maximum of one waiver per academic year for a maximum of 4 years to each student in the pilot program who maintains satisfactory academic progress.
-The pilot program shall be terminated after the 2015-2016 academic year, with no new students receiving waivers.
-However, notwithstanding the Board of Higher Education's institutional tuition waiver limitation, existing students receiving waivers under the pilot program are eligible to maintain those waivers, with satisfactory academic progress, under the 4-year limitation, after the 2015-2016 academic year due to maintenance of effort within their 4-year window.
-Sunset dates for waiver support shall be based upon the first academic year in which a student receives a waiver.
-The sunset dates are as follows for each annual cohort of pilot program participants:
+(c) The program shall require that students who receive a tuition discount under the program be accepted to the university through normal admissions standards and processes.
+Individual tuition discounts granted under the program must not exceed $2,500 per academic year.
+The program shall provide a maximum of one discount per academic year for a maximum of 4 years to each student in the program who maintains satisfactory academic progress.
+The program shall be terminated after the 2022-2023 academic year, with no new students receiving discounts.
+However, notwithstanding the Board of Higher Education's institutional tuition waiver limitation, existing students receiving discounts under the program are eligible to maintain those discounts, with satisfactory academic progress, under the 4-year limitation, after the 2022-2023 academic year due to maintenance of effort within their 4-year window.
+Sunset dates for discounted support shall be based upon the first academic year in which a student receives a discount.

-(d) The Board shall annually report to the Board of Higher Education on the pilot program's impact on tuition revenue, enrollment goals, and increasing access and affordability on such dates as the Board of Higher Education shall determine.
+(d) Every 2 years, the Board shall report to the Board of Higher Education on the program's impact on tuition revenue, enrollment goals, and increasing access and affordability on such dates as the Board of Higher Education shall determine.

 (e) The Board of Higher Education may adopt any rules that are necessary to implement this Section.